 The thoughtful layout includes a pair of long, comfortable, facing sofas at the rear, and a washroom tucked away on the offside.
 The kitchen is fantastic, with two lift-up flaps to expand the worktop.

 Then, of course, there’s the Mercedes Sprinter base vehicle, which features all of the bells and whistles you could wish for.
-Yes, it’s £125,000, but this really is the standout winner in this category.
+This really is a luxurious campervan.

 Full review: Auto-Sleeper M-Star